Skip to content

 IMCA - Independent Mental Capacity Advocate

 An independent person who is knowledgeable about the Mental Capacity Act and people’s rights.
-An IMCA represents someone who does not have capacity to consent to specific decisions, such as whether they should move to a new home or agree to medical treatment.
-The law says that people over the age of 16 have the right to receive support from an IMCA, if they lack capacity and have no-one else to support or represent them.
+An IMCA represents someone who does not have capacity to consent to specific decisions.
+This might include whether they should move to a new home or agree to medical treatment.
+The law says that people over the age of 16 have the right to receive this support, if they lack capacity and have no-one else to support or represent them.

 IMHA - Independent Mental Health Advocacy

 A service that should be offered to you if you are being treated in hospital or somewhere else under the Mental Health Act.
 Independent Mental Health Advocates are there to help you understand your legal rights, and to help make your views heard.
-This is not the same as Independent Mental Capacity Advocacy (IMCA), which is for people who are unable to make certain decisions and have no one to support or represent them.
+This is not the same as Independent Mental Capacity Advocacy (IMCA).
+That is for people who are unable to make certain decisions and have no one to support or represent them.
 But there may be times when someone needs both an IMHA and an IMCA.
+Visit our Mental Health page for more information.

 Indicative personal budget